 Chlamydia is a common STD that can cause infection among both men and women.
 It can cause permanent damage to a woman's reproductive system.
 This can make it difficult or impossible to get pregnant later.
 Chlamydia can also cause a potentially fatal ectopic pregnancy (pregnancy that occurs outside the womb).
-In Coweta County, in 2018, there were 328.41 confirmed cases of chlamydia for every 100,000 people.
-This is much lower than the state rate of 632.2 confirmed cases per every 100,000 people.
+In Muscogee County, in 2018, there were 1,722 confirmed cases of chlamydia, resulting in a rate of about 887.36 infections per every 100,000 people.
+This is much higher than the state rate of 632.2 confirmed cases per every 100,000 people.